Robinsons (drink): Wimbledon

-Robinsons has a long-standing association with the Wimbledon tennis tournament.
-The partnership between Robinsons and Wimbledon dates back to 1935.
+Robinsons had a long-standing association with the Wimbledon tennis tournament, dating back to 1935.
 Robinsons became the official supplier of soft drinks for the tournament, with their Robinsons Barley Water becoming a beloved staple at Wimbledon.
 The drink was originally introduced to provide hydration to players during matches.

 Over the years, Robinsons' presence at Wimbledon grew, with their branding prominently displayed throughout the event.
 After 86 years, the official sponsorship between Robinsons and Wimbledon ended in 2022.
-The decision was made by the All England Lawn Tennis Club, which organizes the tournament, as they sought to explore new opportunities and partnerships for the event.
+The decision was made by the All England Lawn Tennis Club, which organises the tournament, as they sought to explore new opportunities and partnerships for the event.